For information regarding Clerk's office services, jury service, hearings, and other related matters, please visit our Office Status page.

 If your marriage involves a change of name or address, please remember to notify the following agencies:

-In addition to the requirements listed above, the following documents must be presented when one or both of the applicants are 16 or 17 years old.
+In addition to the requirements listed above, the following documents must be presented when one or both of the applicants are 17 years old.

 Any applicant under the age of 18 must have the consent of all parents or guardians.
 If custody of the minor has been granted to one parent, original proof must be provided.
 Consent forms are available from this office for your convenience.
 If one parent is deceased, a certified copy of the death certificate is required.
 Proof of age and parents’ identity is also required.
 This may be done with a certified copy of the person’s birth certificate.
 If the parents’ names do not match, additional proof may be required.